• Skip to primary navigation

 Beef Short Ribs cooking sous vide

-This meat will cook for over three days and our sous vide machine is designed to be able to maintain a consistent temperature for that amount of time.
+This meat will cook for over three days, and our sous vide machine is designed to maintain a consistent temperature for that amount of time.

 sous vide beef short ribs